Basic-Geometry/Basic-Geometry.github.io/README.md

 That's a logical error in the "A=πr²" formula; not the model.

-π is an approximation; 3.2 is an exact value.
+The π is an approximation; 3.2 is an exact value.

+The ratio between the area and the radius of a circle is calculable.

+The ratio between the circumference and the diameter can be calculated from that.

+The coefficient is a real number.

+There's no reason to substitute it with a sign.

+The best practice is writing it as it is.

 The area of a circle segment can be calculated by subtracting a triangle from a circle slice.